Computer and mobile threats

 Anti-virus software

-New viruses are appearing all the time, and an anti-virus software can detect and eliminate these computer viruses.
+New viruses constantly appear and anti-virus software can detect and eliminate these computer viruses.

 • Scan downloaded files and attachments before opening them.